 How to Recover Deleted Notes on macOS With Disk Drill

 Disk Drill data recovery software is a comprehensive application that is designed to protect your data from incidents such as the disappearance of your Notes from your MacBook Pro.
 You can download the tool for free to take advantage of its data protection capabilities.

-Follow these steps to recover your lost Notes on Mac:
+Steps to recover your lost Notes on Mac

 - Stop using the disk that contained the deleted Notes to prevent the files from being overwritten by the operating system during normal operation.

 - Download and install Disk Drill.
 You should refrain from using the disk that contains the deleted Notes for this purpose to avoid accidentally overwriting the files.